Chilling Photos From The Groovy Era

 Johnny Cash looks out of it while he eats cake in a bush

-This isn’t some candid shot of Cash with a stolen birthday cake, it’s a promo shot from his 1976 album “Strawberry Cake.”
-Supposedly, Cash saw a homeless man one day while walking through New York City and it reminded him of how well he’d done with his life.
-He said that if he knew who the man was he’d “send him a piece of Strawberry Cake.”
+This shot is actually a promotional photo for his 1976 album "Strawberry Cake."
+The story goes is that Cash saw an unhoused man in New York City and the image reminded him of all of his success.
+He went on to say that he knew who the man was he would “send him a piece of Strawberry Cake.”

 Martin Luther King Jr. removing a burned cross from his lawn

 This goes to show that no matter how much good you put out into the world there will always be someone who wants to dampen your light.
 Martin Luther King Jr. wasn't just at the forefront of the civil rights movement, he was a figure who changed the way people think about race and class.